Photo by Flickr, CC by 2.0

 However, in typical England fashion, a batting collapse commenced, leaving England needing 73 to win with just one wicket left.

-Stokes, such as Perera did for Sri Lanka, smashed the bowlers to all parts including an incredible switch hit for six.
+Cometh the man, cometh the hour.
+Stokes, just as Perera did for Sri Lanka, smashed the bowlers to all parts including an incredible switch hit for six.

 After hitting the winning runs through the covers, Headingley erupted and fans have fond memories of that day and Jack Leach cleaning his glasses will forever be iconic.